openmole/gridscale/README.md

 To run a process on a remote server through **SSH**:

-    implicit val sshJS = new SSHJobService with SSHUserPasswordAuthentication {
+    val sshJS = new SSHJobService with SSHUserPasswordAuthentication {
       def host: String = "server.domain"
       def user = "user"
       def password = "password"